818 Election and Reply [R-07.2015]

-Election is the designation of the particular one of two or more disclosed inventions that will be prosecuted in the application.
+Election is the designation by applicant of the one of two or more disclosed inventions that will be prosecuted in the application.

 If the applicant disagrees with the requirement for restriction, he may request reconsideration and withdrawal or modification of the requirement, giving the reasons therefor.
 (See § 1.111).
 In requesting reconsideration the applicant must indicate a provisional election of one invention for prosecution, which invention shall be the one elected in the event the requirement becomes final.
 The requirement for restriction will be reconsidered on such a request.
 If the requirement is repeated and made final, the examiner will at the same time act on the claims to the invention elected.

-Election in reply to a requirement may be made either with or without an accompanying traverse of the requirement.
+Election in reply to a requirement for restriction may be made either with or without an accompanying traverse of the requirement.
 A complete reply to a restriction requirement must include an election even if applicant traverses the requirement.

 As indicated in the first sentence of 37 CFR 1.143, the traverse to a requirement for restriction must be complete as required by 37 CFR 1.111(b).
-Under this rule, the applicant is required to specifically point out the reasons on which he or she bases his or her conclusions that a requirement to restrict is in error.
-A mere broad allegation that the requirement is in error does not comply with the requirement of 37 CFR § 1.111.
-Thus the required provisional election (see MPEP § 818.03(b)) becomes an election without traverse if accompanied by an incomplete traversal of the requirement for restriction.
+Under this rule, the applicant is required to specifically point out the reason(s) on which he or she bases his or her conclusion(s) that a requirement to restrict is in error.
+A mere broad allegation that the requirement is in error does not comply with the requirement of 37 CFR 1.111.
+Thus the required provisional election (see MPEP § 818.01(b)) becomes an election without traverse if accompanied by an incomplete traversal of the requirement for restriction.

-As noted in the second sentence of 37 CFR 1.143, a provisional election must be made even though the requirement is traversed.
+As noted in the second sentence of 37 CFR 1.143, a provisional election must be made even if the requirement is traversed.

 After a final requirement for restriction, the applicant, in addition to making any reply due on the remainder of the action, may petition the Director to review the requirement.
 Petition may be deferred until after final action on or allowance of claims to the invention elected, but must be filed not later than appeal.
 A petition will not be considered if reconsideration of the requirement was not requested (see § 1.181).